flyfishjay/challenge_week_3/README.md

 This is a python built analysis to see if there are any arbitrage opportunities across different crypto exchanges.
 Roughly 3 months of data are used with trades being captured every minute.

+Spreads and potential pnl are calculated and plotted to see the opportunities clearly.

 ## Technologies
 This project uses Python 3.8
 Pandas 1.2.4